newaetech/ChipJabber-Unplugged/README.md

 # Documentation

-ChipJabber™ is a voltage fault injection tool by [NewAE Technology Inc](https://www.newae.com).
-It's the voltage glitch tool that you can build yourself!
+ChipJabber™ Unplugged is a voltage fault injection tool by [NewAE Technology Inc](https://www.newae.com).
+It's the voltage glitch tool that you can build yourself, no programmable logic in site!
+If you want a more "useful" tool you'll probably want programmable logic (such as found in our ChipWhisperer tooling), but if you want to have some fun building a kit with lots of knobs, ChipJabber-Unplugged is your game.

 ![](img/cj_kit_web.jpg)